45 Showstopping High School Plays for Your School

 31. And Then There Were None

 And Then There Were None follows 10 strangers who are summoned to a remote island, with nothing in common but a wicked past.
-Quickly, the guests begin to kill each other and reveal their secrets.
+Quickly, the guests begin to kill one another and reveal their secrets.
 This is definitely a dark play, but it will keep your audience shocked.

 Cast: 11 roles